Adithyan-cb/summizeAI/README.md

 # SUMMIZE AI

 summize AI provides an intuitive interface to summarize text using a powerful Large Language Model (LLM), LLaMA 3.
 Built with **Streamlit**, it allows users to quickly generate summaries in different styles to suit specific contexts.

+**click here to vist:** [SummizeAI](https://summize-ai.streamlit.app/)

 The app supports the following summarization styles:
 1. **Student**: Simplified summaries designed for easy comprehension, perfect for students and learners.